Nonoose/pyViCare-domoticz/README.md

 ```
 sudo service domoticz.sh restart
 ```
 From here the plugin should be able to be set-up from the Domoticz interface.
-Go to the hardware page and look in the dropdown, you should find "PyViCare Domoticz implementation"
+Go to the hardware page and look in the dropdown, you should find "pyViCare-domoticz Viessmann API Plugin"

 If you run Linux and the plugin does not show up in the hardware list, you may have to make the plugin.py file executable.
 Go to the directory and execute the command:
 ```